UTEXO-Protocol/rgb-sdk/MIGRATION.md

 This guide explains how to migrate from the `rgb-sdk` package to `@utexo/rgb-sdk`.
 The new package uses local `rgb-lib` instead of requiring an RGB Node server.

+🔐 Privacy Recommendation (Important)
+If you are migrating from @utexo/wdk-wallet-rgb v1, it is important to understand the privacy implications of the legacy architecture.

+Version 1 relied on an RGB Node server, which means that wallet metadata (such as extended public keys and transaction graph information) may have been exposed to the node operator.
+This exposure is permanent and cannot be reversed by upgrading software alone.

+Recommended approach (if privacy matters)
+If wallet privacy is important to you, we strongly recommend:

+Creating a brand new wallet with a new seed phrase in v2 Migrating assets from the old wallet to the new wallet using standard RGB transfers Discontinuing use of the old seed phrase and xpubs This is the only way to fully eliminate historical metadata exposure.

+Alternative (state migration)
+The migration steps below restore wallet state using the same seed phrase and preserve balances and history.
+This approach is safe from a funds perspective, but it does not remove prior privacy exposure.

+Choose the approach that best matches your threat model.

 ## Overview

 `@utexo/rgb-sdk` uses `rgb-lib` directly, eliminating the need for an RGB Node server.
 All wallet data is now stored locally.
 To migrate, you need to: